DMGT-TECH/the-usher-server/docs/INSTALL.md

 ## Requirements

-* **NodeJS** The Usher application requires NodeJS >= 14.x.
+* **NodeJS** - Check The Usher's [server package.json](../server/package.json) `engines` attribute for the minimum required version.
-* **PostgreSQL** The Usher application requires access to a running PostgreSQL database.
-Please ensure you are running at least [version 12](https://www.postgresql.org/support/versioning/), as the Usher is not tested with older versions.
+* **PostgreSQL** - The Usher application requires access to a running PostgreSQL database.
+Please ensure you are running at least [version 13](https://www.postgresql.org/support/versioning/), as the Usher is not tested with older versions.

 ## Set Up the PostgreSQL Database